robinbiju8111-zz/Todo/README.md

-# Todo APP with React, Redux
+# Todo APP
+Using React, Redux